Student campervan sites - our roundup and tips

 - Click the ‘Check availability’ box and add in the dates of your holiday – you can filter these by price using the ‘Sort by’ box on the right of the listings.

-- Then filter your site according to whatever else you want on your holiday – you can look for student campervan sites where campfires are allowed, that are adults-only, that are budget/backpacker or that have a bar or clubhouse on site.
+- Then filter your site according to whatever else you want on your holiday – you can look for student campervan sites where campfires are allowed, that are budget/backpacker or that have a bar or clubhouse on site.

 - You can also filter by leisure on site, such as watersports, or what’s nearby, such as a leisure or theme park, amenities like wifi on site or what’s convenient nearby, such as a shop or a bar.